Some tarot decks you can look away from.

 Your eye glazes over the art and you look for what you want to find; you seek out what you're used to finding in a particular card, careless of what's there that doesn't fit.

-The images on first sight come off dark and macabre, strange and disturbing.
-And they are!
-There's more to them though, there is rich, detailed, engaging messages and embodied intuition.
-If you're looking for a deck you can't look away from (no matter how you try), get this deck.
+Enter The Mary-El Tarot: Landscapes of the Abyss by visionary Marie White, and I dare you to look away.
+In fact, I bet you try.
+The images are dark and macabre, strange and disturbing.
+They are rich, detailed, engaging wisdom and embodied intuition.
+If you're looking for a deck you can't look away from no matter how hard you try, this is the deck for you.

-The companion book is incredibly detailed, providing an at once broad and detailed view of the card, its meanings rooted in all three traditions of the tarot- Rider Waite, Marseilles, and Thoth- without being tied up in them.
-I do wish that the art in the companion books was in color, though I understand that the overall price of the deck would have increased substantially.
+The companion book is incredibly detailed, providing an at once broad and detailed view of the card, its meanings rooted in all three traditions of the tarot- Rider Waite, Marseilles, and Thoth.
+I am consistently stunned at the amount of research that must have gone into each and every card's text.
+It pulls from so many myths, though it does have a focus on Judaic traditions that can be a bit overpowering, and manages to make cohesive sense of the abundance of symbols on each card.
+I wish that the art in the companion books was in color though I understand that the overall price of the deck would have increased substantially.

-I'll also add that if you have little familiarity or interest in Kabbalah and its use in tarot, the companion book might throw or put you off.
-The Mary-El Tarot is not a deck I would recommend for beginners, though there's no reason to avoid it if you don't mind intrigue and challenge.
+I'll also add that if you don't have familiarity or interest in Kabbalah and its use in tarot, the companion book might throw or put you off.
+To that point, I should note that the Marie White focuses on not just mentions the supplemental knowledge often invoked by seasoned readers like numerology, The Tree of Life, Judaic symbolism, and art history.
+The Mary-El Tarot is not a deck I would recommend for beginners, though there's no real reason to avoid it if you don't mind intrigue and challenge.